deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ## How do I set up LoadBalancer?

-> **Note** that Load Balancer must support Proxy Protocol to determine the client IP correctly.
+> **Note!** Load Balancer must support Proxy Protocol to determine the client IP correctly.

 ### An example of IngressNginxController